-As soon as weather-related damage occurs, you should contact your landlord or letting agent.
-If you are unable to get through to anyone, take time-stamped photographs to help fully document the damage and, in an emergency, phone the appropriate maintenance company.
+If you are unable to get through to anyone, make sure to take time-stamped photographs to help fully document the damage and, in an emergency, phone the appropriate maintenance company.

 If you're away from your rental property during the winter, it's your responsibility to make sure the pipes don't freeze.
 As a precaution it's best to set a timer so the heating comes on at the coldest parts of the day at a low temperature.

 Flooding can not only damage your building, but also your personal belongings.
-Always check your contents insurance covers water damage, especially if you live near a river, lake or an area prone to floods.
+Always check your personal contents insurance covers water damage, especially if you live near a river, lake or an area prone to floods.

 Left in the dark